Available languages

 Balmoral Castle

-*Balmoral Castle & Estate is closed from the 10th of August until the 1st of October 25.
-This tour stop will be changed to the National Trust for Scotland's- Crathes Castle thereafter.
 Balmoral is a treasured family home for the Royal family since 1850, when Queen Victoria and Prince Albert chose this beautiful region to create their great escape.
 A landscape with stunning views of the hills and mountains, fields of heather and the majestic river Dee that flows through it.
-The estate was the late Queen Elizabeth's private country retreat in Scotland and a beloved home.
-King Charles III has a great affection for the castle and grounds and often spends time walking through the estate.
 We highly recommend listening to the audio tour.
 The audio will share stories and guides you around the estate.
 The Ballroom is only room open to visitors within the Castle.
-The objects in the Ballroom are from within the Castle, and are all objects that belong to the Royal Family.
+The objects in the Ballroom are from within the Castle, and are all objects that belong to the Royal Family. *Balmoral Castle & Estate is closed from mid August until the early October 26.
+This tour stop will be changed to the National Trust for Scotland's- Crathes Castle thereafter.

 Ballater